ontodev/robot/docs/template.md

 ### Column Mismatch Error

 There number of header columns (first row) must be equal to the number of template string columns (second row).

+### Data Property Characteristic Error

+The only valid `CHARACTERISTIC` value for a data property is `functional`.
+Other types of property characteristics for data properties are not supported in OWL.

 ### Datatype Error